Scam Checker for Websites, Emails, Texts, and Online Offers

 True, a modern scam checker should help people review text messages, chat messages, and direct messages that appear suspicious across different platforms, since scams often move from one channel to another.

-Does a scam checker make sure something is safe?
+Does a scam checker ensure something is safe?

 An honest scam checker shouldn’t promise 100% certainty.
 A strong tool helps users make better decisions by showing evidence, warning signs, and likely risk patterns, thereby reducing uncertainty.